 - Arts & Sciences Home

-A $3.7 million modernization of Santa Clara's chemistry building, Daly Science, was completed in Fall 1994, creating a state-of-the-art teaching and research facility.
-Inside the building, 80 percent of the space was reconstructed, making room for five teaching laboratories that accommodate up to 25 students at a time, as well as faculty offices, nine faculty/student research laboratories, several instrument rooms, computer laboratories, and classrooms.
+A $3.7 million modernization of Santa Clara's chemistry building, Daly Science, created a state-of-the-art teaching and research facility.
+Inside the building, 80 percent of the space was reconstructed, making room for five teaching laboratories that accommodate up to 24 students at a time, as well as faculty offices, nine faculty/student research laboratories, several instrument rooms, computer laboratories, and classrooms.
 We also have a teaching lab and four faculty labs and offices in the new wing of the Alumni Science building, which is adjacent to Daly Science.

-Students also have access to several computer labs equipped with more than 30 Pentium PCs.
+Students also have access to several computer labs equipped with more than 30 PCs which are routinely replaced with newer models.
 Instruction in computer applications begins in the freshman course sequence and continues through the four-year program.